teamarnab/linear-regression-practice/README.md

 # linear-regression-practice
-Practicing linear regression model with a sample dataset.
+Practicing linear regression model with a sample dataset (50_startups).

 In this dataset you have to predict profit depending on R&D Spend, Marketing Spend, Administration Spend and State.